Jhgomez/sopes1/Lab/notes.md

 Allows to execute containers right on top of google's infrastructure, no need to create a server

 #### Example
+Creating a VM with a script, the script was loaded to the class [repo](https://github.com/Allenrovas/SO1_VAC_DIC_2024/blob/main/Clase6/script.txt)

 1. create VM in GCP